TABLE OF CONTENTS

-As the coronavirus spreads, increased testing is critical to accurately identifying how many people have contracted COVID-19, providing adequate care to those who are ill, and stopping the transmission of the disease.
+As the coronavirus spreads, increased testing is critical to accurately identify how many people have contracted COVID-19, providing adequate care to those who are ill, and stopping the transmission of the disease.

 Although testing capacity at healthcare facilities around the country has increased, availability and accessibility varies based on location.

 At-home testing allows more people to get tested, while decreasing exposure for healthcare workers and patients.
-While people are being encouraged or required to stay home and maintain social distancing, getting tested for the coronavirus without leaving one’s house is ideal.
+With people being encouraged or required to stay home and maintain social distancing, getting tested for the coronavirus without leaving home is ideal.